 My crew and I in the blue cave!

 Mermaiding around in the blue cave

-The island of Koločep has a small ‘blue’ cave – a bit of a natural wonder where there’s a completely covered water cave and the light shining through the clear blue water creates the illusion that the whole cave is glowing blue.
+The island of Koločep has a a beutiful little town, but a highlight for me is a small ‘blue’ cave on the other side of the island.
+It’s bit of a natural wonder where there’s a completely covered water cave and the light shining through the clear blue water creates the illusion that the whole cave is glowing blue.
 This one is one of only a few blue caves in Croatia and the only one that you can actually swim in – you enter it by swimming through a little opening about as high as your head, and then it opens up to the cave.
 It’s not as spectacular as some blue caves in the world but it’s amazing to swim through the luminous blue water!